-These 250,000 immigrants could face deportation
+Decision could spell deportation for these 250,000 immigrants

 The devastation spurred a decision that March by then-US Attorney General John Ashcroft: Immigrants from El Salvador who'd been in the United States since February 2001 could apply for temporary protected status, which would protect them from deportation and allow them to get work permits.
 It was an 18-month designation.

 Now, it's been nearly 17 years.
 Time after time, officials from different administrations have determined conditions in El Salvador hadn't improved enough for migrants with TPS to return.
-And the Trump administration has just a few days before a deadline for deciding whether to extend it once more.
+On Monday, the Trump administration decided to end protections with an 18-month wind-down period, the source said.

-Estimates differ for exactly how many immigrants the decision would affect.
+Estimates differ for exactly how many immigrants the decision will affect.
 There were 263,282 Salvadoran TPS beneficiaries at the end of 2016, according to the latest statistics provided to CNN by US Citizenship and Immigration Services.
 Activists and experts have put the number of Salvadorans who could lose protections closer to 200,000, noting that official statistics likely include people who are no longer in the program because their immigration status has changed or they have left the United States.

-Immigrant rights advocates say it would be unfair and cruel to end TPS for Salvadorans who've built lives, paid taxes, contributed to the economy and raised families for nearly two decades in the United States.
+Immigrant rights advocates say it is unfair and cruel to end TPS for Salvadorans who've built lives, paid taxes, contributed to the economy and raised families for nearly two decades in the United States.
 They also argue that violence and widespread poverty make it unsafe for migrants to return to El Salvador.

 Those who support ending TPS for Salvadorans and other immigrants, such as the Federation for American Immigration Reform, say there's a reason the designation was referred to as "temporary" and argue that conditions in El Salvador are good enough for migrants to return.

-Note: This story has been updated to reflect Monday's decision and add more detail about why some experts and activists say fewer Salvadorans would be affected.